libero/publisher/README.md

 Libero provides a platform that can be extended so that larger, more complex journals can publish their articles using the platform.

 ### Hypothesis #3
-Libero can help journals lower their infrastructure and maintenance costs compared to dominant commercial platforms like HighWire.
+Libero can help journals lower their infrastructure and maintenance costs compared to dominant commercial platforms.